msrd0/gotham_restful/README.md

 enable the `openapi` feature, you can also generate an OpenAPI Specification from your RESTful resources.

+**Note:** The master branch currently tracks gotham's master branch and the next release will use gotham 0.5.0 and be compatible with the new future / async stuff.

 ## Usage

 A basic server with only one resource, handling a simple `GET` request, could look like this: